burger

 Preamble

-• The IPv4 address is generally the same for each site on the hosting (unless you have acquired a dedicated IP).
+• The IPv4 address is generally the same for each of the sites on the hosting (unless you have acquired a dedicated IP).

 Display the IP address of your site